Junhyun-Park01/OnPremise-Radiology-Anomaly-Classification/README.md

 $ pip install -r requirements.txt
 </code></pre>

-## Trained model ckpt and test datasets
+## Trained model ckpt
-We utilized the trained abnomaly sentence-level classificatio model, and you can downloaded the model on this link: [Anomaly-Classification](https://drive.google.com/file/d/1QuRSJBnaj5Plj_XAxRE8XsyjESLyS9wb/view?usp=drive_link).
+With the RadBERT baseline, sentence-level classification with the contrastive set up has great performance for the overall ablations (0.977 AUC).
+On the following google links, you can download the trained [sentence level anomaly classifier](https://drive.google.com/file/d/1QuRSJBnaj5Plj_XAxRE8XsyjESLyS9wb/view?usp=drive_link).

 ## Model Performance